 When applying to the Social Work Program, a student must have completed the following:

-- The Social Work Program application (located in SW Student Manual).
+- The Social Work Program application located on the SAU webpage under LPA/BSS.

 - An earned overall GPA of at least 2.5 and a Social Work GPA of at least 3.0.

-- Intro to Social Work, Community Service Learning, Cultural Diversity and Human Behavior and Social Environment I or II.
+- Introduction to Social Work, Social Policy, Cultural Diversity, Human Behavior, and Social Environment I or II.

 Criteria for Admission to the Social Work Field Practicum